G00fY2/quickie/README.md

 * A release candidate is a prospective stable release.
 * It may contain critical last-minute fixes.

-You should consider **quickie** to be in pre-release state too.
-I will raise the version to 1.0 once all dependent libraries hit stable.
+Even though **quickie** is battle-tested you should consider this library to be in pre-release state too.
+This will change once the dependent libraries hit stable.

 ## Requirements
 * AndroidX